yezanting/yezanting.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Southern Medical University PET Research Group
+        SMU PET Research Group
       image:
         filename: goal.jpg
       text: |
         <br>

-        The **SMU PET Research Group** has been a center of excellence for Artificial Intelligence for Health research, teaching, and practice.
+        The **Southern Medical University PET Research Group** has been a center of excellence for Artificial Intelligence for Health research, teaching, and practice.
 We are committed to achieving reliable and efficient AI-assisted diagnosis and treatment methods.

   - block: collection
     content: